Kenny Lattimore (album): Promotion

 Columbia Records released "Never Too Busy," co-written and produced by Dave Hall, as the album's leading single in April 1996.
 It reached number 89 on the US Billboard Hot 100 and cracked the top 20 of the Hot R&B/Hip-Hop Songs chart, peaking at number 19.
 Keith Crouch-produced "Just What It Takes" was issued as the second single from Kenny Lattimore.
 Less successful, it peaked at number 55 on the Hot R&B/Hip-Hop Songs and reached the top 30 of the Adult R&B Songs chart.
 "For You," the album's third and final single, made an even higher impact, reaching number 33 on the Billboard Hot 100 and number six on the Hot R&B/Hip-Hop Songs.
 A huge success on the adult contemporary section, it also charted at number-one hit on Billboards Adult R&B Songs.
 The song held the chart's top spot for 17 weeks that year, and at the time, was the song with the most weeks at number-one in the chart's history, from its 1993 launch.

 Critical reception

 Kenny Lattimore earned largely positive reviews from music critics.
 Entertainment Weeklys Cheo Tyehimba hailed Kenny Lattimore as an album that hearkened back to the time of Donny Hathaway and Marvin Gaye when "R&B had more soul."
 AllMusic editor Leo Stanley found that "despite an inconsistent collection of songs, Kenny Lattimore's eponymous debut album is a promising record, showcasing his smooth voice to fine effect.
 His singing and the slick production makes the weaker numbers enjoyable, but when he's given a good song [...] the depth of Lattimore's talent becomes apparent."
-Paul Verna from Billboard felt that the album an "toes the line with charismatic soul tracks that caress and soothe the ear" and that Lattimore's "subdued approach to music should perk the ears of mature teens and young adults in search of a hip yet relaxing vibe."
+Paul Verna from Billboard felt that the album "toes the line with charismatic soul tracks that caress and soothe the ear" and that Lattimore's "subdued approach to music should perk the ears of mature teens and young adults in search of a hip yet relaxing vibe."